 Do train personnel on how to find the information they need to solve common problems.
 There is a wealth of answers on the Internet in newsgroup archives, how-tos and more.
 Make sure the users know where to go to answer questions when no one is there to help.

 Don't roll out the deployment too quickly.
 There are many situations in which adding a Samba server here or there can seriously affect the network if it is configured improperly.
-Make sure a Samba server is playing nicely with other servers and domain controllers on the
+Make sure a Samba server is playing nicely with other servers and domain controllers on the network before adding another.
+Rushing in too quickly can cause problems that will be impossible to debug and require the deployment to start over from the beginning.

 Don't assume that Linux will be a direct replacement for existing Unix applications.
 Although most likely the same configurations and applications will be in use, do the research to resolve any compatibility issues before you deploy.